Author: Michael Pollan

 Whole Food Rules

-He outlines rules in his book, which one should follow to ensure a more “whole” diet.
+He outlines rules within In Defense of Food, which one should follow to ensure a more “whole” diet.
 The rules are: Eat Food, Mostly Plants, and Not Too Much.
 Within each rule, he has sub-rules.
 Under Eat Food Michael explains the difference between food and “food-like substances”.
 Just to give you a taste, my favorite in this section is Don’t Eat Anything Your Great Grandmother Wouldn’t Recognize as Food.
 Here he discusses how food has moved away from nature.
 He explains that the foods that don’t have packaging and that have been the same for years are what we should be eating.
 Another favorite rule is Avoid Food Products that Make Health Claims.
 He states that if it has a health claim it has a wrapper, this is the first sign that it isn’t “whole”.
 And if it has to make a health claim, it means there’s probably something else it’s hiding.

 Plants are the Key

 The second big rule is Mostly Plants.
 Here some of the many sub-rules are equally filled with great information and details that may have you astounded at his research base.
 My favorite sub-point here is, You are What What You Eat Eats Too.
 This is a great note showing that the diet of the beef that you eat affects you as well.
 This is to highlight that great attention should be paid to the nutrition of the animals we eat.
 I also love his Eat like an Omnivore rule; he makes the important point of having a diversified diet to get all of the important nutrients that nature has to offer.
 He points out how we have vastly reduced the number of foods that we eat, therefore reducing what the Agricultural Industry grows.
 At the moment it is largely down to corn, soy, and wheat as the big players.